tearust/t-rust/obsidian/dev_portal_design/README.md

 ## System action
 Create this TApp entry in the TAppStore database.

-The initial [[TApp_status]] is "pending", Because the developer has not uploaded and deploy any code yet.
+The initial [[TApp_status]] is "pending", Because the developer has not uploaded and deployed any code yet.

-We do not allow two TApp has the same name.
-So when create new TApp, a deduplication is needed.
-Return error when name is used by others.
+We don't allow two TApps to have the same name.
+So when a new TApp is created, a deduplication is needed.
+An error is returned when the name is already in use.

 # Deploy a TApp
 Deploy is a completed workflow.
 It contains the following steps: